Visit Logged

 5500 Shore Blvd.
 S.

-This month is a special Disco Party edition of Soul Night at the Gulfport Casino.
+The Disco Party returns to the Gulfport Casino!
 Dance 8 p.m. – midnight to those funky disco grooves and beats.
-Arrive early for a Hustle Lesson 7 – 8 p.m.
+Arrive early for a Dance Lesson 7 – 8 p.m., where you can learn the Hustle and other Disco-era dances.
 Get ready for the Soul Train!
+Just $10 includes everything.
+The Disco Party happens the second Friday of every month.

 Community Outreach